Info-Claim-Standard/doc/README.md

 # doc
-This project aim to standardize an Info Graph implementation using SHA256 for identifiers, EC signings for user identifiers and blockchain based registry/timestamping.
+This project aim to standardize an Info Graph implementation using SHA256 for identifiers, EC or Snorr signatures for user identifiers and blockchain based registry/timestamping.